rpiszczatowski/redstone-oracles-monorepo/.do/mongodb/README.md

 ![](mongo5.png)

-The connection string contains the placeholder value .
+The connection string contains the placeholder value.
 If you don’t know the password for your cluster’s admin user, you can reset the password in the cluster’s Users and Databases tab.

 ![](mongo6.png)